gwilym/go-workerpool/README.md

 A simple, stoppable, concurrent worker pool interface including a function-calling implementation.

-You provide the workerpool with a buffered bool channel when started.
-Workers loop until stopped by calling `Stop`, which will prevent the next loop iteration.
-When all workers stop, `true` is sent over the channel.
+Once started with `Start`, workers loop until stopped by calling `Stop` or until they stop due to their own design, which will prevent the next loop iteration. `Wait` can be called to block until workers are stopped, but may block indefinitely unless `Stop` has been called.

 Specifically, the function-calling workerpool requires a `func() bool` worker.
 The worker will be looped by the pool until it either returns `false` or `Stop` is called on the pool.